IPA_MOD(3) IPA_MOD(3)

 Such method of naming symbols in modules allows to have several modules

 of different types in one file.
-You can create links to a module's file
+You can create links to a module's

-with different names to follow above given naming scheme.
+file with different names to follow above given naming scheme.

-Single-threaded and multi-threaded modules.
+Single-threaded and multi-threaded modules

-its functions or if a module need to continuously monitor some event,
+If a module can block in some of its functions or if a module needs to

-then it must be built as multi-threaded.
-Alternatively a module can
+continuously monitor some event, then it must be built as multi-

-fork(2) another process and use some form of IPC to communicate with it
+some form of IPC to communicate with it from some of its functions, and

-from some of its functions, and used IPC functions also must be non-
+used IPC functions also must be nonblockable.

 If a module is single-threaded, then it can use signals for own purpose